Kade-Donohoue/Manga-Tracker-V2/README.md

 # **Change Logs**

+## Change Log 1.1.1
+- password on puppeteer server is now properly uses
+- add manga now sends server password to verify to puppeteer server
+- view tracked now has a catch for when user current index for a manga is out of bounds(can happen when a chapter is removed)
+- added catch for when user current index for a manga is out of bounds in pull user stats(can happen when a chapter is removed)

 ## Change Log 1.1.0
 - Server-Server com now has a password that must match for servers to communicate
 - You now need server password to use auth id instead of access token